upb-code-labs/docs/diagrams/database/database.md

 - The `colors` table is used to easily modify the color scheme of the system.
 Each class should have a randomly chosen color from the `colors` table associated with it.

 - The `languages` table stores the programming languages that can be used to write the code for the test blocks.
 The only supported language will be Java for now, but **the system needs to be able to support multiple languages in the future**.

+- The `base_archive` field in the `languages` table is a zip file containing the base code that will be used by the teachers to write the tests and by the students to write their code.
+This archive will be defined by the programmers.